Irreversible processes without energy dissipation in an isolated Lipkin-Meshkov-Glick model: Model and protocol

-{\em Many-body quantum system.-} We illustrate this phenomenon with a special case of the Lipkin-Meshkov-Glick model \cite{Lipkin:65}, that has been experimentally explored with a great level of control, accuracy and isolation \cite{Zibold:10}.
-It consists of $N$ atoms coherently distributed between two different modes.
-The corresponding Hamiltonian reads
+We illustrate this phenomenon in the Lipkin-Meshkov-Glick model~\cite{Lipkin:65, Vidal:04} that describes $N$ interacting particles of $\frac{1}{2}$-spin coupled to an external field, which has been experimentally explored with a great level of control, accuracy and isolation~\cite{Zibold:10}.
+In its most general version, it includes both $J_x^2$ and $J_y^2$ interaction terms, and two free parameters: one for the coupling strength and another for the deformation~\cite{Vidal:04}.
+However, its most recent experimental realization~\cite{Zibold:10} consists of a condensate of $N$ atoms distributed between two different modes, whose interaction is governed by the $J_x^2$ term.
+In this way, the model reduces to the following Hamiltonian

-where $\vec{J}$ is the Schwinger pseudospin representation of the $N$ two-level atom system, and the parameters $\chi$, $\Omega$ describe the nonlinearity of the atom-atom interaction and the linear coupling strength, respectively \cite{Zibold:10}; $J_x$ gives the difference of population between the two modes, and $J_y$ and $J_z$ the corresponding coherences.
+where $\vec{J}$ is the Schwinger pseudospin representation of the $N$ two-level atom system; the parameters $\chi$ and $\Omega$ describe the nonlinearity of the atom-atom interaction and the linear coupling strength, respectively~\cite{Zibold:10}; $J_x$ gives the difference of population between the two modes, and $J_y$ and $J_z$ the corresponding coherences.
 Since $J^2$ is a conserved quantity, we consider only the sector of maximum angular momentum, i.e. $J=N/2$.
+This is precisely what has been measured in recent experiments~\cite{Zibold:10,Gross:10}.
+The rest of sectors behave in the same qualitative way; all are equivalent to the one with $J=N/2$, but with different effective number of particles and very large degeneracies, due to the many different possibilities of obtaining a certain value of the angular momentum $J<N/2$ by coupling $N$ particles of $\frac{1}{2}$-spin.

-This system holds a discrete and global symmetry $S$, which leads to another conserved quantity, the parity $\Pi=e^{i \pi \left(J_z+J\right)}$.
-Defining a new parameter, $\Lambda= \frac{\chi N}{\Omega}$, and rescaling the Hamiltonian (\ref{eq:ham}) one can work in terms of $\Lambda$, which is the external parameter that controls the dynamics of the system.
-We will consider $\hbar=1$ throughout this Letter, thus $\chi$ and $1/\chi$ are the units of energy and time respectively.
+The Hamiltonian~(\ref{eq:ham}) holds a discrete and global symmetry $S$, which leads to another conserved quantity, the parity $\Pi=e^{i \pi \left(J_z+J\right)}$.
+Defining a new parameter, $\Lambda= \frac{\chi N}{\Omega}$, and rescaling Eq. (\ref{eq:ham}) one can work in terms of $\Lambda$, which is the external parameter that controls the dynamics of the system.
+We consider $\hbar=1$ throughout this article, thus $\chi$ and $1/\chi$ are the units of energy and time respectively.